Stefan Lazarević: Battles of Rovine and of Nicopolis

-The victory at Rovine sparked a crusade in which forces from France, Burgundy, Germany, and other European countries joined Hungarian king Sigismund and Mircea I with the Venetian fleet, which was to enter the Danube from the Black Sea and support the army on the mainland.
+The Wallachian victory at Rovine sparked a crusade in which forces from France, Burgundy, Germany, and other European countries joined the Hungarian king Sigismund and Mircea I, with the Venetian fleet, which was to enter the Danube from the Black Sea and support the army on the mainland.
 The crusader forces gathered in Hungary, after which they crossed the Danube and took Vidin.
 After that, the march continued down the Danube.
 Nicopolis, which had a large Ottoman garrison, was besieged.
-The siege broke the blockade of Constantinople, forcing Bayezid to send troops towards the Danube, joining forces with Stefan Lazarević's heavy cavalary near Plovdiv.
-A great battle took place on 25 September 1396 in which the Crusader forces were completely destroyed.
-Although numerically superior, the Crusader army lacked a joint command and thus poorly coordinated on the battlefield.
-Also, they were both unfamiliar and ignorant of the Ottoman army's war methods.
-After initial Crusader success, the Ottomans initiated a counterattack that ended after the entry of the Hungarian knights in battle, which began to suppress them.
-In this turning point of the battle, the Serbian heavy cavalry led by Stefan Lazarević himself broke through the Hungarian lines and surrounded King Sigismund, attacking the Hungarian banner troops of Nicholas II Garay.
-Garay's troops were dispersed, which had a decisive influence on the course of the battle, because some of the Crusaders thought that Sigismund had died and that the battle was lost, while the Hungarian commanders convinced Sigismund that the battle was practically lost and that it was better to withdraw.
-After that, the Crusader lines fell apart and a carnage ensued.
+The siege broke the blockade of Constantinople, forcing Bayezid to send troops towards the Danube, joining forces with Stefan Lazarević's heavy cavalry near Plovdiv.
+A great battle took place on 25 September 1396 in which the Crusader forces were destroyed.
+Although numerically superior, the Crusader army lacked a joint command and thus was poorly coordinated on the battlefield.
+Also, they were ignorant of the Ottoman army's methods.
+After an initial Crusader success, the Ottomans initiated a counterattack that ended with the entry of the Hungarian knights into the battle.
+In this turning point of the battle, the Serbian heavy cavalry, led by Stefan Lazarević himself, broke through the Hungarian lines and surrounded King Sigismund, attacking the Hungarian banner troops of Nicholas II Garay.
+Garay's troops were dispersed, which had a decisive effect, because some of the Crusaders thought that Sigismund had been killed and that the battle was lost, while the Hungarian commanders convinced Sigismund that the battle was practically lost and that it was better to withdraw.
+After that, the Crusader lines fell apart, and a carnage ensued.
 One of the participants in the battle, Johann Schiltberger, described the Serbian attack:

 When all of (Turkish) warriors were killed, King was attacked by another unit consisting of cavalry.
 When the Turkish sultan saw king's attack, he was about to flee the battlefield, but the Duke of Rascia (Serbia), known as the despot, seeing this, rushed to help the Turkish sultan, with 15,000 people and many other knights, and his men crushed king's banner and broke it.